Guy T. McBride: Early life and education

-Guy McBride was born December 12, 1919 in Austin, Texas.
+Guy McBride was born December 12, 1919, in Austin, Texas.
 The censuses of 1920, 1930 and 1940 indicate his parents were Guy T. and Imogene (nee Thrasher) McBride, Sr. The family lived in Wharton, Texas through those years.
 Guy also had a younger brother.
 After graduating from high school, Guy enrolled in the University of Texas, majoring in chemical engineering.
 He graduated from UT with the degree of Bachelor of Science in chemical engineering and was valedictorian of his class of 1940.
 He enrolled in the Massachusetts Institute of Technology at Cambridge, Massachusetts, where he earned master and doctoral degrees in chemical engineering.

 Career

-After his graduation from MIT in 1948, McBride first went to work as an engineer for Standard Oil Company (now Exxon Mobil).
+After his graduation from MIT in 1948, McBride first went to work as an engineer for Standard Oil Company (now ExxonMobil).
 A few years later, he became a consultant for Texas Gulf Sulphur Company.

 In 1948, he joined the Rice University (then named Rice Institute) in Houston, Texas, as an associate professor of chemical engineering.
-By 1950 he had also become Dean of Students, while still teaching.
+By 1950 he had also become dean of students, while still teaching.
 He replaced the late Dean H. H. Cameron, who had died on June 28, 1950.
 In 1958, he left academia to work for Texas Gulf Sulphur Company.
 (TGS) as vice president and general manager of its Phosphate Division.
 He left TGS in 1970 to accept an appointment as the president of the Colorado School of Mines (CSM) in Golden, Colorado.

 McBride made a major mark during his tenure as CSM president.
 He is credited with: